Skip to content

 Accessibility

-Which of our digital products and services must be accessible by 28 June 2025 — and what happens if they are not?
+Do our consumer products and digital services meet the new EU accessibility requirements that became enforceable on 28 June 2025 — and what happens if they do not?

 Short Answer